libktx/ktx/assets-async/README.md

 fun loadAsset(assetStorage: AssetStorage) {
   KtxAsync.launch {
-    // You can handle loading errors with a classic try-catch: try {
+    // You can handle loading errors with a classic try-catch block: try {
       val texture = assetStorage.load<Texture>("images/logo.png")
     } catch (exception: AssetLoadingException) {
       // Asset loader threw an exception - unable to load the asset.
     } catch (exception: AssetStorageException) {
-      // Other error occurred.
+      // Another error occurred.
 See AssetStorageException subclasses.
     }

-    // Note that is the asset threw an exception during loading,
+    // Note that if the asset loading ended with an exception,
-    // the exception will be rethrown by Deferred from `get`.
+    // the same exception will be rethrown each time the asset
+    // is accessed with `get.await()` or `load`.
   }
 }
 ```